ntorba/kv_question/README.md

 # Technical Challenge - Read Only Key/Value Store
-The point of the challenge is to build a read-only key value server that a client is able to contact over network with a query containing a key and the server returns a corresponding value, as defined in the example dataset.
+The task is to build a read-only key value server that a client is able to contact over network with a query containing a key and the server returns a corresponding value, as defined in the example dataset.

 The keys must be valid UUID (version 4) and the values are strings.